 What do you submit?

-Submit a minimum of 3 pages and a maximum of 5 pages including references in ACM SIGCHI Extended Abstracts 2014 Format.
+Submit a minimum of 3 pages and a maximum of 5 pages including references.
 This must include three broad areas: A literature review, a clear and succinct description of the work and a description of future work.
 Submissions should be as close to camera ready as possible, including names and affiliations.
 Only very minor changes will be allowed after acceptance.
 At least one author of each accepted work-in-progress will be required to attend the conference and present it.
 Failure to do so will mean the paper will be removed from the proceedings and the ACM Digital Library.
 Quick facts of Work-in-progress submissions